Artananda/Conversation/parts/fifth.md

 Ask yourself or ask your higher self these questions from the previous chapter and go for it.

 Now that I have found my soul plan, what also needs to be transformed?
 > The whole economy can be transformed.
-Some people might still think that it's still a good idea to hort things.
-Would you like to hort apples for example?
+Some people might still think that it's still a good idea to hoard things.
+Would you like to hoard apples for example?

 Of course not.
-The will become bad after a while.
+They will become bad after a while.
 I would rather share them with my friends and neighbors.
 > That's what I like to hear.

-We have to eat them immidiatly and they will grow again on it's own.
+We have to eat them immediately and they will grow again on it's own.
-> Exactly...but some people still hort money.
+> Exactly...but some people still hoard money.
 They don't know that they are living in abundance.

 Yeah, how can we deal with this?
 > Don't give them their money.
 Don't buy their products.
 Don't use their services and don't borrow money from them.
 Also don't work so much so that you don't earn so much money and then you don't have to pay that much taxes.